DNALinux/ai/README.md

 ### Configuration

 Edit the `config_template.yaml` file under src directory to set your project-specific parameters and paths.
-The `config.yaml` under the root directory is an example for how your file should look like.

 ## Project Workflow